python/cpython/Doc/library/ssl.rst

    is set to ``None`` then the callback is disabled.
 Calling this function a subsequent time will disable the previously registered callback.

-   The callback function, will be called with three arguments; the first being the :class:`ssl.SSLSocket`, the second is a string that represents the server name that the client is intending to communicate (or :const:`None` if the TLS Client Hello does not contain a server name)
+   The callback function will be called with three arguments; the first being the :class:`ssl.SSLSocket`, the second is a string that represents the server name that the client is intending to communicate (or :const:`None` if the TLS Client Hello does not contain a server name)